devnall/notes/vocab.md

 * ressentiment - deep-seated resentment, frustration, and hostility accompanied by a sense of being powerless to express these feelings directly
 * éclaircissement - a clearing up of something obscure; enlightenment
 * fumarole - a hole in a volcanic region from which hot gasses and vapors issue
+* redound - to have an effect or consequence; to return or recoil; to roll back or be sent or driven back
+* ombré - having colors or tones that shade into each other